MileHacker Logo

 Budget & Street Food

 Widespread, these spots deliver authentic and flavorful culinary experiences.
-Look for bustling areas around markets and older parts of Rongcheng District.
+Look for bustling zones surrounding markets and from an earlier time parts of Rongcheng District.

 • Quick, inexpensive, and tasty meals.